IngDavidTM/clinic/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 Vet Clinic Database <a name="about-project"></a>
+# 📖 Medical Database <a name="about-project"></a>

-> I built a vet clinic database that stores information about animals.
+> A database schema for storing medical information

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> The site was built with PSQL
+> The database is built with PostgreSQL

 <details>
   <summary>Database</summary>